Strategically Preparing Open Channel Flow for GATE Civil Engineering

 Rapidly Varied Flow

-Hydraulic jump (stationary jump: steady RVF), components of hydraulic jump, assumptions for analyzing jump, general equations of hydraulic jump (conjugate depths, energy dissipation, power loss), simplified equations for jump in rectangular channel (prepare a formula sheet), classification of jump based on Froude’s number.
+Hydraulic jump (stationary jump: steady RVF), components of a hydraulic jump, assumptions for analyzing jump, general equations of hydraulic jump (conjugate depths, energy dissipation, power loss), simplified equations for the jump in the rectangular channel (prepare a formula sheet), classification of jump based on Froude’s number.

 Get the concepts cleared and work out maximum numerical questions to get a thorough idea.